Carlosrincong/AWS-Solutions-Architect-Associate/CloudFront (CDN)/README.md

 - Geo restriction: Allow users to access to you content if they are in the list of approved countries using allow list or block list

 Pricing
+- the cost of data out per edge location varies based on location
+- reduce the number of edge location for cost reduction, there are 3 classes: all, 200 and 100.

 Features
+- Cache invalidations: s